mart1n-xyz/NFTcrypt/README.md

 #### SimpleSave contract (SimpleSave.sol) - DO NOT USE IN PRODUCTION
 SimpleSave is a simple save contract for the secret encrypted by the minter/seller.
 Secret is saved during the minting process and recovered during secret reveal.
 Currently, this contract runs a simple saving logic and saved data can be altered by a third party.
 A production release, requires way better access control.
 See the SimpleSave.sol for detailed description.

-## Current applications
-+ Sale of tickets, reservations, etc.
-+ Sale of exclusive/limited content or access
-+ Distribution of promo stuff (promo codes, freebies, access codes, etc.)
-+ Decentralized access control and management

-## Potential applications
-+ Pay-to-view collections of NFTs (secret becomes the key to decrypt other NFTs' secrets)